spmeesseman/vscode-taskexplorer/README.md

 ## External Provider Integration API

 Any extension that implements `TaskProvider` (specifically it's `provideTasks` method) can add it's tasks to the Task Explorer tree.
-To register an external provider, follow these steps:
+To register an external provider with Task Explorer, follow these steps:

 Get the TaskExplorer API object: